 In the heart of the Oshima Peninsula, Yakumo is known as the only town which faces the Sea of Japan and the Pacific Ocean (Uchiura Bay).
 The shinkansen station is about 3km west of the town center surrounded by rustic ranches.

-Halfway between Sapporo and Hakodate, this coastal town is a major rail junction and a branch point of the JR Muroran Line.
-You will have enough time to explore the town if you change trains, but Oshamanbe offers traveler-friendly shokudo and onsen to keep you amused between train connections.
+Halfway between Sapporo and Hakodate, the coastal town Oshamanbe is a major rail junction and a branch point of the JR Muroran Line.

-Shiribeshi Region’s official capital, Kutchan is a convenient gateway for the Grand Hirafu and Hanazono ski resorts in the Niseko United ski resort.
+Shiribeshi Region’s official capital, Kutchan is a convenient gateway for Niseko United ski resort.
 International skiers and snowboarders admire its best powder snow in the world.

 Otaru is a nostalgic port town grew rapidly since the 1880s, a number of major trading companies and banks opened branch offices.
 This city has overtaken Sapporo in population during the Meiji period.
-The shibakoen station is about 3km south of the city center in the valley.
+Shin-Otaru is about 3km south of the city center in the valley.

 Hokkaido’s modern capital and Japan’s fifth-largest city, Sapporo is a spacious and laid-back place.
 The compact city center is well-laid-out and it has a lot of parks dotted with Western-style historical landmarks, which makes a pleasant stroll.